MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 Offline sync has several benefits:

 * Improves app responsiveness.
-* Improves app reliability when there is bad network connectivity.
+* Improves app reliability when there's bad network connectivity.
 * Limits network use on high-latency or metered networks.
 * Supports disconnected use.